 Your youth leaders might need more training also.
 If your troop is not sending Scouts to National Youth Leadership Training every year, start raising some funds to send a few next year.
 Our troop tries to send about three every year.
 They will learn leadership skills and will also come home with a whole set of team building, instructional, and initiative games.

 Finally, Scoutmasters are typically overworked and underpaid. 🙂 Very few troops have too many adult leaders.
 Your youth leaders need a lot of mentoring and help.
 I always recommend that adults who really want to improve the troop go to Adult Leader Training (sometimes known as Scoutmaster Training).
 This is not just for Scoutmasters and Assistant Scoutmasters.
 Training will help the parents understand the program better and know how to help.
 Both moms and dads can get trained.

-Training is important because parents often want to do something to help the program, but without a good understanding of the methods of Boy Scouting they will often introduce ideas which are not consistent with the appropriate methods.
+Training is important because parents often want to do something to help the program, but without a good understanding of the methods of Scouts BSA they will often introduce ideas which are not consistent with the appropriate methods.
 This can lead to tension between the Scoutmaster and the parents.
 Parents will think that the Scoutmaster is ignoring their input, when in fact he or she might just be trying to run the program the way it is intended to be run.
-Sometimes the methods of Boy Scouting seem inefficient or just don’t make sense to somebody who is not trained.
+Sometimes the methods of Scouts BSA seem inefficient or just don’t make sense to somebody who is not trained.

 I hope that helps.
 Perhaps some readers can add their input in the comments below.